Menu

 Q. Who will have access to Gabriel House?

-A. During the school day, access to Gabriel House by staff and students will be controlled using the same security measures currently in use in the school building.
-Details of after-hours access are still to be determined, but easy access to the building by parishioners will be a top priority.
+A. During the school day, access to and use of Gabriel House will be limited to staff and students and controlled using the same security measures currently in use in the school building.
+Details of after-hours access are still to be determined, but easy access to the building by parishioners is a top priority.

 Q. How will the addition of a Welcome Center impact the parish budget?